tungtose/sickle_ui/README.md

 #### Oh no!
 I don't have a pseudo state I can abuse!

-Don't you worry, there is a `PseudoState::Custom(String)` specfifically for such use cases.
+Don't you worry, there is a `PseudoState::Custom(String)` specifically for such use cases.

 ### Style builder